-'Agents of SHIELD' ups Jeff Ward to series regular
+'Agents of S.H.I.E.L.D.' ups Jeff Ward to series regular

 EW has exclusively learned that Ward’s character, the scavenging grandson of Fitz (Iain de Caestecker) and Simmons (Elizabeth Henstridge) from a dystopian future timeline, will feature as a series regular in season 6.
 During EW’s Comic-Con 2018 video studio interview above with the cast of ABC’s Agents of S.H.I.E.L.D., Ward revealed that his character, last seen in the season 5 finale leaving to see the world after encouraging Daisy (Chloe Bennet) to unite the team, will return in the series’ next season.

+“I’m very excited, because all these people are incredible and very good at what they do,” Ward said during the interview, before joking that he rehearsed the statement — to which Ming-Na Wen, who plays Melinda May, then quipped: “Yeah, that was coming off really natural.”

-Agents of S.H.I.E.L.D., which also stars Clark Gregg, Ming-Na Wen, Henry Simmons, and Natalia Cordova-Buckley, will return in 2019.
+Watch the video above.
+Agents of S.H.I.E.L.D., which also stars Clark Gregg, Henry Simmons, and Natalia Cordova-Buckley, will return in 2019.

 EW is live from Comic-Con 2018!
 Click here to watch interviews with your favorite stars LIVE on Facebook July 19-22.